Malik Barkat Ali: Early life and career

 He practiced law full-time afterwards and also edited The Observer, an English daily newspaper from 1914 – 1918.
 This position of newspaper editor gained him prominence in Punjab politics.

 Political career

+Early career

 Malik Barkat Ali joined the Punjab Provincial Muslim League in 1916, and was inspired by the Muslim nationalist ideas of Allama Muhammad Iqbal.
 For many years, he remained a staunch member of the League.
 He was elected to the Punjab Legislative Assembly in 1937 for the Muslim League and alone represented the League in opposing the Unionist Party (Punjab) for 7 years in the assembly.